sal55/langs/Modules2021/readme.md

 I had hoped that the header files of scheme IV would replace the project files of my (still crude) IDE.
 But it's not possible yet.
 Project files will contain a bunch of stuff not relevant to a program header.
 However:

 * The IDE could extract the list of modules from the program header
-* Or, as the syntax is more involved than expected, invoke the compiler on the program to return a flat list of modules
+* Or, as the syntax is more involved than expected (conditionals, alternate paths, imports), invoke the compiler on the program to return a flat list of modules and their locations

 This part is on-going.
 The IDE needs the file list so I can browser through for editing; it no longer needs it to feed to the compiler or linker (that's ancient history)